 - cacao powder to dust

-- First, pour boiling water into a mug and add the tea bags or the leaves through a strainer and set aside to steep.
+- First, pour boiling water into a mug, add the tea bags or leaves through a strainer, and set aside to steep.

 - Press 2 tablespoons of the gingerbread crumb into the base of three large ramekins or six small ones to form the base.